crew profile

 As Mate, you’re often the first person guests meet.
 Some are excited, some are nervous, some are know-it-alls!
 It’s your job to read the room and set the tone from the get-go.
 To the guests, the Mate is a nautical holiday rep, a guide and a teacher.
 With the assistance of your deck crew, you get your guests up to speed with sail handling, teach them to sweat and tail, belay to pins, and work together on deck as a team.
 One of the most wonderful parts of the role for me is watching guests morph from uncoordinated novices to real tall ship sailors.
 Celebrating their growing confidence as they learn to helm and trim sails – I love that point in the trip when you say “Right, let’s set the jib!” and they all hurry to the bow; a couple have grabbed the right sail bag. some are near the sheets, one has a hand on the correct halyard, one even remembered to collect the shackle key en route! – ah, it’s the best!

 You answer their questions about the ship and her history, point out landmarks as you sail along.
-You get to know them and what they want to get out of the voyage, they confide in you why they’re there in the first place.
+You get to know them and what they want to get out of the voyage, they confide in you as to why they’re there in the first place (I’ve had a few guests fulfilling their bucket lists, with only months left to live).
 You’re often the ships’ taxi driver and these excursions in the ship’s tender give you a chance to really connect – who doesn’t love a mini road trip?
-I have lost count of how many sailing guest WhatsApp groups I’m in, and many more to come too I hope.
+I have lost count of how many sailing guest WhatsApp groups I’m in, and many more to come too I hope, it’s an honour to get to meet so many people.

 Trainees: It’s pretty difficult to teach someone something you don’t know yourself!
 Trainees sometimes come with a workbook or curriculum that needs to be covered over the duration of their placement with your ship.
 Sometimes it’s just a case of them learning on the job, ad hoc.
 Either way, a Mate needs to know their stuff (and know it well) to be able to teach another person.
 And – you need to be able to teach it in different ways because what works for one person could be Greek to another.